prometheus/docs/content/docs/operating/configuration.md

 CAUTION: Kubernetes SD is in beta: breaking changes to configuration are still likely in future releases.

 Kubernetes SD configurations allow retrieving scrape targets from [Kubernetes'](http://kubernetes.io/) REST API.
-By default, this discovers API servers, nodes, and appropriately annotated services so that metrics from both cluster components and deployed applications can be scraped.
-This will create multiple target groups: one for all API servers with each API server as a target, one for all nodes with each node as a target, and one for each service containing each service endpoint as a target.
+By default, this discovers API servers, nodes, pods, and appropriately annotated services so that metrics from both cluster components and deployed applications can be scraped.
+This will create multiple target groups: one for all API servers with each API server as a target, one for all nodes with each node as a target, one for each service containing each service endpoint as a target; and one for all pods with each (Pod,ContainerPort) tuple as a target, both with and without HTTPS.

 The following meta labels are available on targets during relabeling:

-* `__meta_kubernetes_role`: the role of the target: one of `apiserver`, `node` or `service`
+* `__meta_kubernetes_role`: the role of the target: one of `apiserver`, `endpoint`, `node`, `pod` or `service`
 * `__meta_kubernetes_node_label_<labelname>`: each node label from the Kubernetes API
 * `__meta_kubernetes_service_namespace`: the namespace of the service